-Resurrection eggs is a simple, inexpensive activity for teaching children of all ages about the Resurrection.
+Resurrection Eggs is a simple, inexpensive activity for teaching children of all ages about the Resurrection.
 12 plastic eggs each contain a symbol of the events leading up to the Resurrection of Christ, as well as a short description and a scripture reference.
-Pick up a dozen plastic easter eggs at the dollar store and make a set of Resurrection Eggs to teach your children about the Resurrection.
+Pick up a dozen plastic Easter eggs at the dollar store and make a set of Resurrection Eggs to teach your children about the Resurrection.

 Here is how I made my Resurrection Eggs, and what I put in each egg.
 Suggestions for adapting this activity for your family and faith are given below.